sheerun/vim-polyglot/README.md

 - It **won't affect your startup time**, as scripts are loaded only on demand\*.
 - It **installs and updates 100+ times faster** than 100+ packages it consists of.
-- Solid syntax and indentation support.
+- Solid syntax and indentation support (other features skipped).
 Only the best language packs.
 - All unnecessary files are ignored (like enormous documentation from php support).
 - No support for esoteric languages, only most popular ones (modern too, like `slim`).
 - Each build is tested by automated vimrunner script on CI.
 See `spec` directory.